camunda/camunda-docs/docs/components/modeler/bpmn/call-activities/call-activities.md

 The `bindingType` attribute determines which version of the called process will be instantiated:

-- `latest`: the latest deployed version at the point in time the call activity is activated
+- `latest`: the latest deployed version at the moment the call activity is activated
 - `deployment`: the version that was deployed together with the currently running version of the calling process

 :::note